Ddd1945/change-all-images-in-chrome-browser/README.md

 Installation Instructions
 Google Chrome

-1. Download this repository as zip file from GitHub.
+1. Download this repository as a zip file from GitHub.
 2. Unzip the file
 3. Type into address bar the following: chrome://extensions/
 4. Enable developer mode